 1 Classification and strategy of sustainability at SZKB

 Schwyzer Kantonalbank (SZKB) is an independent institution under Cantonal public law and wholly owned by the Canton of Schwyz.
 Founded in 1890, SZKB conducts the business of a universal bank.
 The central pillars of its existence are defined in the Cantonal Law on the Schwyzer Kantonalbank (current version as of 17 February 2010).
-Article 3 Purpose, Section 2 states: «It (SZKB) contributes to balanced and sustainable development of the Canton, taking particular account of the needs of the people living in the Canton, the economy and the public sector.» Article 9 of the law also defines SZKB’s geographical business area: Paragraph 1: «The geographical scope of business primarily includes the Canton of Schwyz.»; Paragraph 2: «Business in the rest of Switzerland and abroad is permissible if the Bank does not incur any disproportionate risks and the satisfaction of the money and credit needs within the Canton is not impaired by this activity.» and Paragraph 3: «As a rule, the Bank’s foreign assets may not exceed 5% of the total balance sheet.»
+Section 3(2) provides that: «It [SZKB] contributes to balanced and sustainable development of the Canton, taking particular account of the needs of the people living in the Canton, the economy and the public sector.» Section 9 of the Act also defines the geographical reach of the operations of SZKB: «The geographical scope of business primarily includes the Canton of Schwyz (Section 9(1) of the Schwyzer Kantonalbank Act). «Business in the rest of Switzerland and abroad is permissible if the Bank does not incur any disproportionate risks and the satisfaction of the money and credit needs within the Canton is not impaired by this activity (Section 9(2) of the Schwyzer Kantonalbank Act). «As a rule, the Bank’s foreign assets may not exceed 5% of the total balance sheet (Section 9(3) of the Schwyzer Kantonalbank Act).

 SZKB’s head office and all of its branches are located in the Canton of Schwyz.

-The Sustainability Report 2023 was approved by the Executive Board on 13 February 2024 and adopted by the Bank Council on 20 February 2024 for the attention of the Cantonal Council of Schwyz.
+The Sustainability Report 2024 was approved by the Executive Board on 4 February 2025 and adopted by the Bank Council on 13 February 2025 for the attention of the Cantonal Council of Schwyz.

 SZKB’s Sustainability Report was not subjected to an external audit.
-It was published on 22 March 2024.
+It was published on 18 March 2025.

+Unless specified otherwise, all information in this Sustainability Report pertains to the 2024 financial year, which spanned from 1 January to 31 December 2024.
 This report contains forward-looking statements based on expectations and assumptions.
 Various influencing factors may cause the actual results to differ from the estimates provided here.

 Contact in case of questions about sustainability reporting:

-Michelle Nietlispach
+Michelle Peter

 Sustainability Expert